TiagoDiasDev/open-source-examples/node-fastify-jest-examples/README-EN-US.md

 # Fastify and Jest Project

 A small NodeJS back-end project using the Fastify framework and implementing end-to-end testing of all APIs.
 The four most well-known HTTP methods were used for the tests, GET,POST,PUT,DELETE.
+A VSCode extension called Rest Client is used in this project to test API calls.

 ## Installation